krystiansulinski/Arduino/README.md

 Don't you have pip?
 Follow https://pip.pypa.io/en/latest/installing/

-To run this program run from the command line:
+To run this program from the command line write this: python DrawPlots.py
-python DrawPlots.py